ocaml-ppx/ppx_deriving_yojson/README.md

 Option attribute names may be prefixed with `yojson.` to avoid conflicts with other derivers.

+### Record variants

+OCaml 4.03 introduced record variants, like `type t = X of { field : type }`.
+These are handled as if the record was defined independently, i.e.
+`type t = X of t_record and t_record = { field : type }`.

+Because of the implementers' laziness, record variants do not work yet for extensible types (when you extend with `type t += ...`).
+A patch would be welcome.

 #### [@key]

 If the JSON object keys differ from OCaml conventions, lexical or otherwise, it is possible to specify the corresponding JSON key implicitly using <code>[@key "field"]</code>, e.g.: